anandu106/ad_project/README.md

 ### Change name and IP address of the Windows 10 VM
 - Rename the VM to target-PC.
 - Change IP address.
 - Follow the similar steps for the Windows Server.
-Name the server to ADDC01 and reboot.
+Name the server to ADDC01.
+Change IP to 192.168.10.7 and reboot.

 ### Install Splunk Instance on the Ubuntu Server
 - Download Splunk Enterprise from here on your host machine.